TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-check-backlog-update-issues/task.md

-Your task is to monitor the "Sprint - Frontend and Backend Enhancements" project for backlog issues and follow up on Rocket.Chat.
+Your task is to monitor the "Frontend and Backend Enhancements" project for backlog issues and follow up on Rocket.Chat.

 #### Steps: